Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [Saga](/nservicebus/sagas/)

-A saga can be thought of as a long running Handler that handles multiple Messages and shared state.
+A Saga can be thought of as a long running Handler that handles multiple Messages and shared state.
 It is the NServiceBus equivalent of a [Process Manager](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) pattern.

 ### [Timeout](/nservicebus/sagas/#timeouts)